isomerpages/moh-vaccinegov/pages/faq.md

 						<input id="question-1-6" type="checkbox">
 							<label for="question-1-6" class="tab-label">How do I register to receive Sinovac-CoronaVac?</label>
 						<div class="tab-content">
-							<p>We strongly recommend that you receive the mRNA vaccine or Novavax/Nuvaxovid to complete your primary vaccination series and booster doses, in view of the lower efficacy of the Sinovac-CoronaVac vaccine.<br><br>
+							<p>We strongly recommend that you receive the mRNA or Novavax/Nuvaxovid vaccines for your COVID-19 vaccinations in view of the lower efficacy of the Sinovac-CoronaVac vaccine.<br><br>
-								<strong>For primary vaccination series:</strong><br><br>
 								Should you choose to receive the Sinovac-CoronaVac vaccine instead, you may do so at selected participating Public Health Preparedness Clinics (PHPCs) offering the vaccine.
-You are strongly encouraged to call the clinic beforehand to make an appointment.
-Please visit https://gowhere.gov.sg/vaccine to find the PHPCs offering the vaccine.<br><br>
+Please call the clinic beforehand to make an appointment.
+Please visit https://gowhere.gov.sg/vaccine for a list of the PHPCs offering the vaccine.<br><br>
+								You should receive four doses of the Sinovac-CoronaVac vaccine to achieve minimum protection.<br><br>
 If you are medically ineligible for the mRNA and Novavax/Nuvaxovid vaccines, and were previously invited to receive the Sinovac-CoronaVac vaccine under a special public health programme, please follow the instructions in your SMS invitation to continue with the regime.<br><br>

-<strong>For booster:</strong><br><br>
-								When you are eligible for your booster dose, you will receive an SMS with a personalised booking link to make an appointment at selected PHPCs offering Sinovac-CoronaVac.<br><br>
-If you are medically ineligible for the mRNA vaccine and Novavax/Nuvaxovid, you should receive the Sinovac-CoronaVac vaccine as a booster.
 	</p>
 							</div>
 					</div>